 At Long Last Conquering The Worm

-If ever there was a horror film that was truly horrible, then The Conqueror Worm was truly it, at least for me.
-I came upon it first on May 31, 1969.
-Not up to then, or since, was I so emotionally spent by a film --- pummeled to a point of declaring it the worst picture made to that date.
+If ever there was a horror film truly horrible, then The Conqueror Worm was it, at least for me.
+Not up to May 31, 1969, or since, was I so emotionally spent by a film --- pummeled to point of declaring it the worst picture made to that date.
 Certainly no Poe thriller with Vincent Price had sunk so low.
 The panning review shown here was my childish expression of disapproval in our local newspaper, for which I was permitted to review movies at ages fourteen and fifteen.
 The Conqueror Worm played on a Saturday.
 The Liberty was perhaps a third filled.
 Flush days were past for that venerable house.
 Colonel Forehand could scarcely have known that his combo of The Conqueror Worm with The Devil’s Bride would bring closure to the last great decade of British horror.
 I realize how lucky I was to be there that day, whatever the resentment I felt toward The Conqueror Worm.
 I'd self-medicate by damning Michael Reeves’ final film and even tossing into the attic a pressbook Colonel Forehand gave me soon after the playdate.

 The director had already died (2-11-69) when we saw The Conqueror Worm.
 He was twenty-five.
 Some say Michael Reeves committed suicide.
 The account of what happened looks like an accidental overdose to me.
 He had a plenty bleak view of the world if his limited filmic output is any indication, but a lot of that may have been youthful affectation.
 Many of us liked to play cynical in our twenties, little anticipating life events that might justify such attitudes.
 Reeves didn’t stay long enough to find out about any of that.
 He had brashly barged in on Don Siegel (at his home) to express admiration and ask for work.
 On that account, I could identify with the young man, for I invaded Siegel’s office space at Universal when I was a student at USC in 1975, but that’s a story for another post.
 I mention it for purposes of confirming that Siegel was exceptionally gracious to at least two of his youthful fans.
 Reeves left but three credits.
 One of them I encountered several years prior to The Conqueror Worm.
 That was The She-Beast, reference to which I fleetingly made in a previous story.
 We’d gone to see it with a dud called The Embalmer (ad shown here), our expectations lowered for having watched the latter first.
 Who among my cadre of thirteen-year-olds (at least five of us together) would have dreamed that The She-Beast would have a nude scene --- the first ever to be unspooled on the Liberty's screen.
 Like witnesses to the Hindenberg, we all still remember it.